Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 generic thief and turn them into a sneaky _burglar_, a stabby _assassin_, or a smart and silver-tongued _mastermind_.

-Generally speaking, it's all about the your mundane skills here.
+Generally speaking, it's all about your mundane skills here.
 Unlike in D&D, thieves _never_ stop being relevant, even when there are utility spellcasters in the party.
-Those casters won't be casting spells on themselves to make the thief obsolete - they will casting spells _on the thief_ to make them even better at their jobs.
+Utility spells usually don't let you skip skill rolls entirely.
+Therefore, those casters won't be casting spells on themselves to make the thief obsolete - they will casting spells _on the thief_ to make them even better at their job.

 Your thief's quirk points should be spent on more skills!
 There's some sweet high-tier thief gear out there but it's outside a starting character's price